fruzelee/Google-News-Kt/README.md

 "# Google-News-Kt"

-A smaple project using News API.
+A sample project using News API.
 It fetches data from News API, saves them to the SQLite database.
-And shows data from SQLite database.
+And shows data from the SQLite database.
 MVVM has been used as architecture.

 MVVM + Kotlin + SQLite + Room + Retrofit + Dagger 2 -> Google News App